maxwelljhuang/GreenThumb/CONTRIBUTING.md

 # Contributing to GreenThumb Discovery MVP

-Thank you for your interest in contributing!
+Welcome.
 This document provides guidelines for contributing to the project.

-## Code of Conduct

-- Be respectful and inclusive
-- Welcome newcomers and help them learn
-- Focus on constructive feedback

 ## Getting Started